 Emma is co-founder and lead of Placenta Accreta Scotland.

-Emma was diagnosed with Placenta Accreta Spectrum in 2023.
+Emma was diagnosed with Placenta Accreta Spectrum (PAS) in 2023.
 She found this an extremely isolating and terrifying time.
-Looking for information online, she found Placenta Accreta Ireland.
+Looking for information, she found Placenta Accreta Ireland.
 She absorbed all their resources and listened to every Accreta & Me podcast before contacting Placenta Accreta Ireland to say thank-you.
-As a result, she felt less alone and more informed.
+As a result of those resources, she felt less alone and more informed.
 Emma and Naomi have been in touch ever since.

-Emma wants to ensure that every mum facing this diagnosis feels supported and informed.
-She has since gone on to contribute to Placenta Accreta Ireland’s work by representing Scottish PAS mums in round table and panel discussions with other PAS mums and medics from around the world.
-She has shared her story on Placenta Accreta Ireland’s podcast, Accreta & Me, as well as on the Scottish Blood Transfusion Service.
+She has contributed to Placenta Accreta Ireland’s work by representing Scottish PAS mums in round table and panel discussions with other PAS mums and medics from around the world.
+She has also shared her story on Placenta Accreta Ireland’s podcast, Accreta & Me, as well as on the Scottish Blood Transfusion Service to help raise awareness of the importance of blood donation.

 Naomi Cooney